-Appendix Figure A-6 shows that observable characteristics of GP practices are continuous through the thresholds.
-For out tests, we implement the RD methodology described above at the GP level, with four different types of GP practice characteristics on the left-hand side: (i) the number of months the GP has been active, (ii) a survey based outcome of patient trust, (iii) the QOF clinical score, and (iv) the payments each GP receives per-patient from the NHS.
+Appendix Figure A-8 shows that observable characteristics of GP practices are continuous through the thresholds.
+For out tests, we implement the RD methodology described above at the GP level, with five different types of GP practice characteristics on the left-hand side: (i) the fraction of patients that report having to wait one week or more for an appointment (in survey data) (ii) the number of months the GP has been active, (iii) a survey based outcome of patient trust, (iv) the QOF clinical score, and (v) the payments each GP receives per-patient from the NHS.
 In each panel, we report the t-test for the null that $\tau = 0$ .
 We also show binned scatter-plots representing the means of each variable above and below the threshold, as well as estimates from local linear regressions.
 The average values of all are smooth through the threshold, with small t-statistics.
 This provides reassurance that there is no discrete change in provider type across the threshold.